Kailyn Lowry Wants To Quit ‘Teen Mom 2’ After Threats From Jenelle Evans’ Mom Barbara

 According to a report from OK!
 Magazine on April 15, the new episode will feature Lowry sitting down with her producer to discuss her future with the series after learning that Evans’ mom went on a cruel rant against her, during which she threatened to “kill” the mother of three.

-In the rant, which was captured on a live Instagram video, Barbara was heard yelling, “Let’s get the boxed wine out,” before suggesting she, her daughter, and Briana DeJesus’ sister, Brittany DeJesus, “get lit and we’ll go kill Kail.”
+In the rant, which was captured on a live Instagram video, Barbara was heard yelling, “Let’s get the boxed wine out,” before suggesting she, her daughter, and Briana DeJesus’ sister Brittany DeJesus “get lit and we’ll go kill Kail.”

 After recapping the hateful rant, Lowry told her producer that she doesn’t want to be a part of a franchise that allows “that type of behavior.”